Skip to main content

 In the chronology, look for:

-If the claimant has not yet reached MMI, the demand should note this and include projections for future treatment costs supported by physician statements.
-Premature demands — filed before MMI — risk undervaluing the claim.
-(For workers’ comp cases, where MMI triggers specific impairment rating and return-to-work documentation, see workers’ compensation medical record review.)
+If the claimant hasn’t reached MMI yet, the demand should note this and include projections for future treatment costs supported by physician statements.
+Premature demands, filed before MMI, risk undervaluing the claim.

 Step 6: Assemble the Demand Package